 - Related Searches

-You can create a document from a query or save them to a list and add them to your document later.
-This feature is useful for adding an FAQ section in your blog post.
-Frase recently introduced keyword volume; it helps to choose high volume phrases.
+You can create a document from a query or save them to a list and add them to your blog post later.
+This feature is useful for adding an FAQ section to your blog post.
+Frase recently introduced keyword search volume; it helps to choose phrases with high monthly search volume.
+You can filter the questions by user intent as well, although you’d still need a keyword research tool to come up with content ideas.

 Content Research, Creation, and optimization feature

-Once you have identified the topic or keyword from the list of ideas, you can move to the editor.
+Once you’ve identified the topic or target keyword from the list of ideas, you can move to the Frase content editor.
+You can either start writing new content or import existing content.
 Frase has a research assistant, which gives you a birds-eye of the Google SERP results.
-I was able to shave off several hours in my workflow using this feature.
+This feature has helped me cut several hours from my content creation process.

 The overview section gives you a competitor analysis of results ranking in the search engines: